rhasanm/advent-of-code/README.md

 - `itertools`: For additional iterator operations
 - `rayon`: For parallel processing
 - `anyhow`: For error handling
+- `clap`: For command-line argument parsing

 ## 💡 Tips

+- Use the `aoc` command-line tool to generate new solution files
 - Input files should be named as `dayXX.txt` (e.g., `day01.txt`, `day02.txt`)
 - Each day's solution should implement both `solve_part1()` and `solve_part2()`
 - Add tests using the example inputs provided in the problem description